 (a) Be based on theory or applied research that supports the intended use of the technology, material, or design.

-(b) Follow an evaluation protocol that has been peer reviewed and approved by the department and that clearly defines the number of systems for installation reasonably necessary for the study and performance objectives, including standards to be achieved; performance measurements to validate attainment of the objectives; and the variables to be considered, including climate, soil, waste characteristics such as flow and strength, and topography.
+(b) Follow an evaluation protocol that has been peer reviewed and approved by DEQ and that clearly defines the number of systems for installation reasonably necessary for the study and performance objectives, including standards to be achieved; performance measurements to validate attainment of the objectives; and the variables to be considered, including climate, soil, waste characteristics such as flow and strength, and topography.

 (c) Include controls that represent the standards to be achieved.